wvhulle/wvhulle.github.io/posts/streams.md

 Table inspired by [Post](https://without.boats/blog/poll-next/).

 Streams have the benefits from futures:

 - They do not have to be ready.
 - May be suspended and resumed at any time.

-## Disadvantages

 Streams have the disadvantages of futures:

 - They might be self-referential and unmovable, in Rust = `!Unpin`.
 - They are not `Clone`.

 Cloneability is accomplished with channels.

 ---

-## Coroutines as a type of function
+### Coroutines as a type of function

 Coroutines are part of a bigger classification of functions.

 |             | _TAKES_ | _CAPTURES_ | _YIELDS_      | _RESUMES_ | _RETURNS_     |
 | ----------- | ------- | ---------- | ------------- | --------- | ------------- |